caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 |        | record, for example).                                      |
 +--------+------------------------------------------------------------+

+.. _visibility-mode:

 .. rubric:: Visibility Mode
-   :name: visibility-mode

-|

 +-------------+-------------------------------------------------------+
 | static      | The object is displayed always.
 Updating objects are  |